cdburley/gdo_climate_toolsuite_ads2032_loads/README.md

 different weather years are based on the Total ELectricity Loads (TELL) model.

 ## Input Files
 The input data needed to recreate this process is stored in the [data](data/) directory.
+Because of data volume constraints I didn't push the raw TELL multilayer perceptron (MLP) model output to this directory so the workflow cannot be immediately reproduced.
+This data is readily available though if we want to package this workflow in a fully reproducible manner.

 ## Output Files
 The output of this processing is stored in the [data](data/) directory with the filenames